International

 Type of Exam: Presentation and essay

-Requirements: Active participation
+Requirements: Active attendance

 Credits: 2.5